mbohun/rlm_ftress/README.md

 ```

 ### CONSTRUCTOR (instantiation)
-The first function called for each module is the module 'constructor', see module_t rlm_ftress for details, the constructor is rlm_ftress_instantiate.
-The constructor (rlm_ftress_instantiate) invokes the built in configuration properties parser.
+The first function called for each module is the module 'constructor', see `module_t rlm_ftress` for details, the constructor is `rlm_ftress_instantiate`.
+The constructor (`rlm_ftress_instantiate`) invokes the built in configuration properties parser.
 FreeRADIUS is going to use its built in parser that parses the configuration properties and stores them in variables (usually packed in a struct) in the module.
 To do this the module has to:

-1. define the variables, see struct rlm_ftress_t
+1. define the variables, see struct `rlm_ftress_t`

-2. setup the array of config options for the FreeRADIUS internal parser,
+2. setup the array of config options for the FreeRADIUS internal parser, see `CONF_PARSER module_config[]`
-   see CONF_PARSER module_config[]

-every config property has 5 attributes:
+Every config property has 5 attributes:
 1. name

 2. type (FreeRADIUS supports 4 types:
    PW_TYPE_BOOLEAN
    PW_TYPE_STRING_PTR
    PW_TYPE_INTEGER
    PW_TYPE_IPADDR

 3. mem location (variable) where to store the parsed result

 4. not used

 5. default value

 example: